@ibnlanre/portal

 Tip: Stores are reactive.
 When a store’s state changes, any components or subscribers listening to that store (or its parts) are notified, allowing your UI to update automatically.

-, the library performs partial updates (merging).
+By default, when you update objects in @ibnlanre/portal, the library performs partial updates (merging).
 This means only the properties you specify are changed, while other properties remain unchanged.
 However, sometimes you want to treat an object as a single value that should be completely replaced when updated.

-function allows you to mark objects as atomic, which changes their update behavior from merging to complete replacement.
+The atom() function allows you to mark objects as atomic, which changes their update behavior from merging to complete replacement.

 **Regular objects (default behavior - merging):**